Heat Diffusion Equation (2D)

 and the updated temperature after one iteration step:

-Within GeoModBox.jl, the residual $\bm{r}$ is calculated at the centroids using the extended temperature field of the current time step, which includes the ghost node temperature values, as an initial temperature guess:
+Within GeoModBox.jl, the residual $\mathbf{r}$ is calculated at the centroids using the extended temperature field of the current time step, which includes the ghost node temperature values, as an initial temperature guess:

-Note: The residual is calculated only on the centroids, using the extended temperature field including the ghost node values.
-For the centroids adjacent to the boundary, one needs to use the ghost node temperatures, which leads to a modification of the coefficients in the coefficient matrix.
-Thus, the unknown vector $\bm{x}$ has only the dimension of the number of equations, corresponding to the temperatures at the centroids.
+Note: The residual is calculated only at the centroids, using the extended temperature field including the ghost node values.
+For centroids adjacent to the boundary, the ghost node temperatures must be used, which leads to a modification of the coefficients in the coefficient matrix.
+Thus, the unknown vector $\mathbf{x}$ has the dimension of the number of equations, corresponding to the temperatures at the centroids.

 For implementation details, refer to the source code.